Process Safety

 High Pressure Gas Safety Controller Asahi Kasei Corp.
 President

 High Pressure Gas Process Safety Management Department General Manager Asahi Kasei Corp.
-Corporate ESH Senior General Manager
+Senior General Manager of Corporate ESH

 Basic Policy for High Pressure Gas Safety